codefresh-io/docs.codefresh.io/_docs/learn-by-example/scala/scala-hello-world.md

 This project uses `Scala` to build an application which will eventually become a distributable Docker image.

-You can find the example application on [Github](https://github.com/codefresh-contrib/scala-sample-app).
+You can find the example application on [Github](https://github.com/codefresh-contrib/scala-hello-world-app).

+There are two pipeline examples provided in this tutorial:

+- Multi-stage Docker build
+- Single stage Docker Build

-## Create the Pipeline
+## Example Pipeline #1: Single stage Docker Build

-In the root of this repository, you'll find a file named codefresh.yml, this is our build descriptor and it describes the different steps that comprise our process.
-Let's quickly review the contents of this file:

-This pipeline will have three stages:
+This example uses a single stage Docker build.
+The pipeline will have three stages:

 - A stage for cloning
 - A stage for packaging